Yomguithereal/kotatsu/README.md

 ## TypeScript

 **kotatsu** supports TypeScript out of the box.
 If you want to use TypeScript in your project, just ensure you have a valid `tsconfig.json` file and that you have installed the `typescript` dependencies.

-Then just use the `--typescript` flag and everything should work just fine.
+If your entry does not have the `.ts` or `.tsx` extension you will need to use the `--typescript` flag else everything should work automatically.

 ## Style

 **kotatsu** lets you import CSS files out of the box.
 If you need to import SCSS files, you can use the `--sass` flag but be sure to install `sass` (or `node-sass`) for it to work.

+## JSON and YAML

+JSON and YAML imports are automatically dealt with.

 ## Use cases